Skip to main content

 Object Lock during trial

 Object Lock is fully available during the free trial.
-Trial accounts are limited to a maximum retention period of 30 days (matching the trial duration) to ensure account cleanup can proceed normally at trial expiration.
+Trial accounts are limited to a maximum retention period of 30 days (matching the trial duration).
+This ensures account cleanup can proceed normally at trial expiration.

 Paid accounts can set retention periods from 1 day to 10 years.